 Helen's love of the cheerful flowers blossomed on the grounds of their home and observatory - literally!
 Helen planted thousands of daffodils at the site, in naturalized gardens.
 Over the years, she began to experiment, eventually developing many of her own unique hybrids.
 There are more than a dozen registered cultivars developed by Mrs. Link, including Towhee (winner of a national best-of-show), Lucy Jane (named for a stepdaughter), Tutu (a flaring, all-white variety)and Rainbow (a pink-cupped variety).
 Originally educated as a registered nurse, Helen returned to school at the age of 60 to study botany so she could learn as much as possible about her beloved flowers.
 She became a world renowned expert in exhibiting, judging and hybridizing daffodils.
 She won many blue ribbons in competition and was awarded the highest honor, the Gold Medal, by the American Daffodil Society, an organization she eventually served for a time as vice president.

-Helen's daffodil gardens are open to the public and maintained by the Indiana Daffodil Society, which occasionally sells bulbs that have been culled from the site.
+Helen's daffodil gardens are open to the public on weekends during daffodil season and are maintained by the Indiana Daffodil Society, which occasionally sells bulbs that have been culled from the site.
 Proceeds are used to fund scholarships for students in subjects like biology, botany, landscape architecture or horticulture.
-Thanks to the Indiana Daffodil Society, the Morgan County Master Gardeners, and the Indiana Astronomical Society, visitors are welcome to explore the naturalized gardens on the observatory grounds on weekends during the month of April.
-The building is open as well, if you have questions about the historic observatory.
+Thanks to the Indiana Daffodil Society, visitors are welcome to explore the naturalized gardens on the observatory grounds on weekends during the month of April.
 Visitors are asked to stay on the mowed pathways, leave any pets at home and supervise young children to protect the blooms so that all can enjoy them.

 No matter how many varieties of daffodils there were planted on the rolling hills of the Links' property, Helen Link was adamant about her favorite among the blossoms... "the first one that blooms!"
 We have to agree that's usually the most exciting one to see!